 c.
-Grupo Iusacell (today AT&T).
+Grupo AT&T.

-i.
-Two amparo lawsuits, on ITX and virtual mobile networks, where Axtel is an interested third party.
+- i.
+Two amparo lawsuits, on ITX and virtual mobile networks, where Axtel is an interested third party. - ii.

-- ii.
 June 2019: the Company was notified of an amparo lawsuit filed by AT&Ta against the rates for the period of 2019, determined by the IFT. - iii.
-Current status: In first instance, pending judgement.
-Given the precedents resolved by the SCJN, the outlook is favorable.
+Current status: Dismissal for various wrongdoings, without challenge by the plaintiff.
+Concluded definitely in a favorable sense.